FinweLtd/orion360-sdk-pro-examples-android/SECURE_STREAMING.md

 2. There is user account specific private content that should be available only to the original creator and a few selected user accounts (privacy reason).
 3. There is content that is made available based on users' region or age (legal reasons).

+## Overview

 To enforce content availability restrictions, users need to be authenticated.
 Typically, this is done with user accounts: to access protected content, users log in with personal username and password.
 Once the user is authenticated and access to protected content is granted by the web application, the client application uses secured streaming for accessing protected content files.

-## Overview

 This document focuses on the following approach for secured streaming:
-* Protected content (a video file) is stored in Amazon AWS S3 bucket.
+* Protected content (e.g. a video file) is stored in Amazon AWS S3 bucket.
 * The video file is accessed *only* via AWS CloudFront CDN, not directly via S3 public link.
 * CloudFront is configured to limit access rights by requiring *signed cookies* from the viewers.
 * The client application (a video player app) passes the signed cookies when it attempts to play protected content.
-* CloudFront will check the cookies and either grant or deny access.
+* CloudFront will check the cookies and either grant or deny (HTTP error 403) access.

 Typically, a full solution includes a web application and user account database.
 An individual user must have a personal user account to access protected content, and s/he needs to log in to view any protected content.
 Once a user logs in, the web application generates and offers signed cookies to the client application, which uses them to retrieve content via CloudFront.

 In this simple example, we don't create a web application nor a user account database.
 Instead, we create long-term signed cookies offline and bundle them with the client application.
 From security point of view‚ this is a very bad idea!
 Use this approach only for testing purposes.
 Read the warnings below and implement a proper web application and user authentication solution.

 > You can find files related to this document under /cookies subdirectory in this repository.
 Normally you don't share the private key with anyone.
-Since this is only an example and we don't really need to protected access to the demo video file, we share also the private key, so that you can test and debug each step.
-When you create your own key pair, do not push the private key to code repository.
+Since this is only an example and we don't really need to protected access to the demo content, we share also the private key, so that you can test and debug each step.
+When you create your own key pair, do not push the private key to code repository!

-For more information, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html
+> You can find a working example under /streaming/SecuredStreaming.
+There are multiple approaches and you can choose which one to use by editing the example's source code (uncomment).

+> Also, read official documentation Amazon AWS, see https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html

 ## AWS Preparations